Printed and Hybrid Electronics

 - Hybrid electronics prototyping using smart inks and microchips for smart packaging, automotive or wearables

-Download our Printed and Hybrid Electronics Information Sheet to learn more.
+Download our Information Sheets on Printed and Hybrid Electronics and Adaptive Current-Collector Electrochemical Systems (ACES) to learn more.

 Our work is centered around a series of Focus Areas that we believe are the future of science and technology.